Take A Tour

 McMurtry, M.R., D.C.
 Sanders, J. Cure, R.G.
 Hodson, B.C.
 Haning and P.C.
 St. Amand.
 1997a.
 The efficiency of Water Use of an Integrated Fish/Vegetable Co-Culture System.
 J. World Aquaculture Society.
 28 (4):

 McMurtry, M.R., R.G.
 Hodson, D.C.
 Sanders and J. Cure.
 1997 b.
 Effects of Biofilter / Rearing Tank Volume Ratios on Productivity of a Recirculating Fish/Vegetable Co-Culture System.
 J. of Applied Aquaculture.
 7(4): 33-51.
+Partial funding for this research was from the USDA Special Grant P.L.
+89-106: “Agricultural Adjustment in Southeast Through Alternative Cropping Systems.”

 McMurtry, M.R., D.C.
 Sanders, P.V.
 Nelson and A. Nash.
 1993 a.
 Mineral nutrient concentration and uptake of tomato irrigated with recirculating aquaculture water as influenced by the quantity of fish waste products supplied.
 J. Plant Nutrition Vol. 16 (3), pp. 407-419.